Sustainable in every sense: Telli renovation in Aarau

 A comprehensive, carefully thought-out renovation project

-In keeping with the situation and requirements, an extensive renovation project was mapped out that aims to upgrade the Telli in various respects without detracting from its unique character.
-From an ecological point of view, two sub-projects are key.
+On the basis of these conditions and circumstances, a large-scale refurbishment project was drawn up which sought to upgrade the Telli in various areas without compromising its valuable character.
+From an ecological point of view, the focus was on two sub-projects.
 The first is a complete overhaul of the site's energy use that involves insulating the façade and installing a new district heating system as well as state-of-the-art ventilation.
 This will reduce CO2 emissions by around 1,000 tons a year.
-The second sub-project entails a partial remodeling of the park with more natural landscaping to provide a habitat for a variety of flora and fauna and a space where everyone living in the Telli can come together.
-The landscape architect's plans incorporate suggestions from the general public.
+On the other hand, the park was partly redesigned and upgraded with near-natural areas that provide habitat for different plants and animals.
+At the same time, the redesigned park landscape was intended to be a meeting place for all residents of the Telli.
+The landscape architect’s design explicitly addressed the wishes of the general public.

-The central challenge of our time lies in blazing a trail toward a carbon-neutral future for our global society while also safeguarding biodiversity.
-We can only do this if we enjoy broad acceptance and support locally.
+The key challenge of this project was to take the path towards carbon neutrality as a global society while preserving biodiversity.
+This was achieved only with broad local acceptance and support.
 The renovation of the Telli development is an example of how all aspects of sustainability, both environmental and social, can be addressed.

-Read more about the concept, the renovation work, and AXA's role (in German) at Telliportal.
+Read more about the concept, the renovation work, and AXA's role at Telliportal (in German).